 In 1764, Samuel Benton, a member of the House of Commons, introduced legislation which moved the county seat to his plantation, “Oxford,” and gave the land on which the Granville County Courthouse currently stands.
 Although today’s Courthouse is not the first one constructed in Oxford, the City of Oxford is still the county seat and was incorporated in 1816.

 The year 2021 marks Granville County’s 275th Anniversary.
 County staff and volunteers have been working since early 2020 to plan appropriate festivities to mark this special occasion.
 To learn more about the planning process and the commemorative book commissioned from Lewis Bowling, visit the celebration’s information page at www.granvillecounty.org/275YearCelebration.

-For more detailed information on the history of Granville County please visit the Granville County Historical Society web site by clicking on this link.
+More detailed information on the history of Granville County is available on the Granville County Historical Society’s web site at this link.